-THE NUMBER OF No. a) Sexual Offences Prevention Orders (SOPOs) in force on 31 March 77 b) SOPO'S granted by courts between 1 April and 31 March 30 c) Risk of Sexual Harm Orders (RSHOs) in force on 31 March 1 d) Sexual Harm Prevention Orders (SHPOs) in force on 31 March 33 e) SHPOs granted by courts between 1 April and 31 March 1 f) Sexual Risk Orders (SROs) in force on 31 March 0 g) Foreign Travel Orders imposed by the courts between 1 April and 31 March 0 h) Notification Orders imposed by the courts between 1 April and 31 March 2
+THE NUMBER OF No. a) Sexual Offences Prevention Orders (SOPOs) in force on 31 March 81 b) SOPO'S granted by courts between 1 April and 31 March 26 c) Risk of Sexual Harm Orders (RSHOs) in force on 31 March 1 d) Sexual Harm Prevention Orders (SHPOs) in force on 31 March 35 e) SHPOs granted by courts between 1 April and 31 March 8 f) Sexual Risk Orders (SROs) in force on 31 March 0 g) Foreign Travel Orders imposed by the courts between 1 April and 31 March 0 h) Notification Orders imposed by the courts between 1 April and 31 March 2

-Table 3: Registered sex offenders by level, re-convictions and notifications
+Table 3: Registered sex offenders bylevel, re-convictions and notifications

-REGISTERED SEX OFFENDERS (RSO's) No. a) Number managed between 1 April and 31 March 912 I. MAPPA Level 1 840 II.
-MAPPA Level 2 71 III.
-MAPPP Level 3 1 b) Number of Registered Sex Offenders convicted of a further group 1 or 2 crime between 1st April and 31st March: 24 c) Number of RSO's returned to custody for a breach of statutory conditions between 1 April and 31 March (including those returned to custody because of a conviction for a group 1 or 2 crime): 20 d) Number of individuals subject to the SONR indefinite period review process (under the terms of the Sexual Offences Act 2003 (Remedial) (Scotland) Order 2011) between 1 April and 31 March: 32 e) Number of notification continuation orders issued for individuals subject to SONR for an indefinite period (under the terms of the Sexual Offences Act 2003 (Remedial) (Scotland) Order 2011) between 1 April and 31 March: 24 f) Number of RSO's subject to formal disclosure: 3
+REGISTERED SEX OFFENDERS (RSO's) No. a) Number of RSOs managed by MAPPA level as at 31 March: 780 I. MAPPA Level 1 767 II.
+MAPPA Level 2 13 III.
+MAPPP Level 3 0 b) Number of Registered Sex Offenders convicted of a further group 1 or 2 crime between 1st April and 31st March: 25 c) Number of RSO's returned to custody for a breach of statutory conditions between 1 April and 31 March (including those returned to custody because of a conviction for a group 1 or 2 crime): 19 d) Number of individuals subject to the SONR indefinite period review process (under the terms of the Sexual Offences Act 2003 (Remedial) (Scotland) Order 2011) between 1 April and 31 March: 34 e) Number of notification continuation orders issued for individuals subject to SONR for an indefinite period (under the terms of the Sexual Offences Act 2003 (Remedial) (Scotland) Order 2011) between 1 April and 31 March: 26 f) Number of RSO's subject to formal disclosure: 12